Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Mitigating Strategies for CFT

-To mitigate the decline in task ability, we study two CFT techniques, Generative Replay (\texttt{GR}) and heuristic-based Layer Freezing (\texttt{LF}).
-In Generative Replay, we consider a new English data generation method motivated by the correlation between dataset similarity and task ability (\S\ref{subsec::ta_la_results}).
-With heuristic-based Layer Freezing, we employ specific heuristics to find out the subset of layers to freeze in the model during Phase 2 fine-tuning.
+To mitigate EA decline, we explore two tailored CFT techniques\footnotemark: Distribution Replay and Layer Freezing.
+In Distribution Replay, we study Generative Replay (\texttt{GR}), a new English data generation method inspired by dataset similarity and English ability (\S\ref{subsec::ta_la_results}), and English Replay (\texttt{ER}), which replays parallel English data of Phase 2's distribution.
+In Layer Freezing (\texttt{LF}), we identify layers to freeze during Phase 2 fine-tuning using specific heuristics.